 In October 2021, the European Commission adopted legislative proposals for further amendments to the Capital Requirements Regulation (CRR), CRD IV and the BRRD.
 Amongst other things, the proposals will implement certain elements of Basel III that have not yet been transposed into EU law.
 The aforementioned proposals are subject to amendment in the course of the EU's legislative process; and its scope and terms may change prior to its implementation.
 In addition, in the case of the proposed amendments to CRD IV and the BRRD, their terms and effect will depend, in part, on how they are transposed into legislation by each member state.
-The European Council's proposal on CRR and CRD was published on 8 November 2022.
-The finalisation of European Parliament's position was finalised in February 2023, and will be followed by the trilogue process that will eventually result in the final versions of the directives and regulations.
-It is expected that the specific directives and regulations will enter into force on 1 January 2025; and certain measures are expected to be subject to transitional arrangements or to be phased in over time.
+The European Council's proposal on CRR and CRD was published on 8 November 2022, which will form CRRIII/CRDVI.
+In December 2023, it was announced that the package is now agreed, endorsed by the European Council and Parliament and will be implemented in EU law.
+It is expected that the specific directives and regulations will enter into force on 1 January 2025.

-34. Related party transactions
+33. Related party transactions